-Ask the trustee to explain its fiduciary and corporate values – how it approaches its fiduciary and stewardship duties.
+Ask the trustee to explain its corporate values – how it approaches its fiduciary and stewardship duties.
 Are these values aligned with your values?
 Does the trustee have a clear and passionate understanding of “service”, “fiduciary duty”, and “stewardship”?

 How many Trust Officers does the trustee have?
 How substantial is the trust company that will be working with your family?

-Be sure to ask for proof of insurance: fidelity bonding, and errors & omissions coverage.
+Be sure to ask for proof of insurance: For fidelity bonding, and errors & omissions coverage.
 Is the carrier stable and does it have a strong financial rating?
 Are coverage limits sufficient?

 Does the trustee embrace the idea that your trust may have unique or non-publically traded assets such as art, valuable collections, and closely held businesses?